Program Series I

 LGBT individuals who suffer from a low level of social support, experienced discrimination while attending school, and may face challenges in fully developing their careers.
 This program explores the relationships between social support network, school environment, career role models and LGBT individuals' career decision making.

-Hansori Jang, University of Iowa; Carol Smith, University of Iowa
+Hansori Jang and Carol Smith, University of Iowa

 Guided by Blustein's (2006) Psychology of Working, the presenter will provide an overview of nonprofit career services and highlight how a tool from the Colorado Department of Higher Education has been integrated into ongoing programming to assess interests and determine career pathways for individuals facing multiple barriers to employment.